technomancy/leiningen/doc/MIXED_PROJECTS.md

 compiler.
 For example, it is very important to target the JVM version you are going to deploy your project to.

-This is done via the `;javac-options` which takes a vector of arguments as you would pass them to `javac` on the command line.
+This is done via the `:javac-options` which takes a vector of arguments as you would pass them to `javac` on the command line.
 In this case we say that Java sources use features up to JDK 6 and target JVM is also version 6: